Steamed Three Eggs (Three Colour Egg)

 If the timing is just right, you get a silky smooth egg custard without the unsightly pock-marks and the egg will also not stick to the walls of the casserole.

-This dish goes well with rice or porridge.
+This dish goes well with rice and extremely well with porridge.
 The steamed egg reheats well in the microwave if there are leftovers.